 The developer is proposing to upgrade and redevelop the existing Fisantekraal Airfield into a new international airport for the region.
 The development will be divided into four Planning Activity Levels (PAL), based on projected airline traffic forecasts.
 The site is planned to be operational by 2029 (PAL 1A) with full build-out (PAL 4) projected around the year 2050.
 The environmental impact assessment (EIA) splits the PAL into two phases: Phase 1 (PAL 1A and 1B) and Phase 2 (PAL 2 to 4).
-This transport impact assessment (TIA) will assess the impact of Phase 1 (PAL 1B) and Phase 2 (PAL 4).

 Phase 1 of the development will include a 3.5 km main runway and associated infrastructure to support the project land and air transport as well as other bulk services.
 The supplemental uses will be confirmed as the project develops.
 Forecasts for Phase 1 indicate 1.7 million annual passengers by 2029 (PAL 1A) and 2.5 million annual passengers by 2032 (PAL 1B).
-Forecasts for Phase 2 indicate airline traffic forecasts reaching 5.2 million annual passengers in the planning horizon of 2050 (PAL 4).
+Forecasts for Phase 2 indicate airline traffic will reach 5.2 million annual passengers in the planning horizon of 2050 (PAL 4).